 Premise.
 Our goal is to manipulate protein stability through changes in specific sequence sites.
 One of the most efficient strategies to do so is to modify a ubiquitinated lysine (and therefore prevent ubiqutination) – however, as several different types of polyubiquitination can occur within one protein and not all of them lead to degradation, determination of degradation-specific ubiquitination events and their recognition motifs within the protein has been a very difficult task.

 Proposed work.
-We designed an alternative strategy to address this question by taking advantage of a highly focused and specific system that explores ubiquitin-dependence of protein degradation in response to oxidative stress.
+We have designed an alternative strategy to address this question by taking advantage of a highly focused and specific system that explores ubiquitin-dependence of protein degradation in response to oxidative stress.
 We benefit from the use of (i) the robust and mutation-amenable yeast as a model system; (ii) precisely timed oxidative stress treatment to maximize the prevalence of degradation-specific K48 polyubiquitination over other modifications; (iii) use of new enrichment systems which, in combination with inhibitors and large-scale proteomics, deliver key information on which protein follows which pathway with respect to poly-ubiquitination and degradation.
 Using this system, we will identify, for thousands of proteins, if degradation rates change in response to oxidative stress and if the proteins are K48 polyubiquitinated.
 Based on this data and a comprehensive collection of sequence and structure based protein features, we will computationally learn to predict a protein’s fate with respect to degradation and ubiquitination based on its amino acid sequence.
 We will use and validate the model on a set of proteins which have not been characterized in the experiments, but whose functions suggest substantial roles in the oxidative stress response.

 Aim 1A - Rates.
 Using pulsed metabolic labeling and quantitative mass spectrometry, we will estimate the relative degradation rates for several hundreds to thousands of proteins under steady state conditions and in response to H2O2 treatment.
 To learn which of the changes in rates may be caused by ubiquitination (in general), we will repeat the experiments but inhibit global ubiquitination with PYR-41.